Joseffb/wp-development-kit/README.md

   }
 ]
 ```
+###### ex.
+'Event' cpt records will now be displayed as available in a taxonomy/category called 'Events' within the Destination record admin.

 #### Taxonomy
 Extra Options:
 - show_as_admin_filter: defaults to true.
 Will add a filter to the top of the standard WP CPT page for you.